FRAUD RESOURCE CENTER

 - Don’t click on links in a utility-related email or text message unless you’re certain it’s from the real company.

-- If you’ve been victimized, file a complaint with the Federal Trade Commission (online or at 877-382-4357) and report it to your state’s consumer protection office or utility commission.
+- If you’ve been victimized, file a complaint with the FTC (online or at 877-382-4357) and report it to your state’s consumer protection office or utility commission.

 More From the Fraud Resource Center